Stuck on Your Weight Loss Journey? Try a DEXA Scan

 Here’s what makes it different:

-• It uses two low-dose X-ray beams to separate fat, muscle, and bone tissue with high accuracy.
+• It uses low-dose X-rays to separate fat, muscle, and bone tissue with high accuracy.

 • The scan is quick, non-invasive, and safe - with less radiation than a short-haul flight.